Harold Ramirez Player Props: Rays vs. Phillies

 Harold Ramirez At The Plate

-- Ramirez is batting .289 with 10 doubles, a triple, nine home runs and 14 walks.
+- Ramirez is hitting .292 with 10 doubles, a triple, nine home runs and 14 walks.

-- In 14.1% of his games this season, he has hit a home run, and 3.7% of his trips to the plate.
+- Looking at the 65 games he has played this year, he's went deep in nine of them (13.8%), and in 3.7% of his trips to the dish.

-- In 37.5% of his games this season, Ramirez has driven in at least one run.
-In 10 of those games (15.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- In 24 games this year (36.9%), Ramirez has picked up an RBI, and in 10 of those games (15.4%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 28 of 64 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.